StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Description: The storage path of block metadata.
 You can customize the storage path.
 We recommend that you store the metadata under the `$STARROCKS_HOME` path.
 - Introduced in: -

+##### datacache_auto_adjust_enable

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to enable Automatic Scaling for Data Cache disk capacity.
+When it is enabled, the system dynamically adjusts the cache capacity based on the current disk usage rate.
+- Introduced in: v3.3.0

+##### datacache_disk_high_level

+- Default: 80
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The upper limit of disk usage (in percentage) that triggers the automatic scaling up of the cache capacity.
+When the disk usage exceeds this value, the system automatically evicts cache data from the Data Cache.
+- Introduced in: v3.3.0

+##### datacache_disk_safe_level

+- Default: 70
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The safe level of disk usage (in percentage) for Data Cache.
+When Data Cache performs automatic scaling, the system adjusts the cache capacity with the goal of maintaining disk usage as close to this value as possible.
+- Introduced in: v3.3.0

+##### datacache_disk_low_level

+- Default: 60
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The lower limit of disk usage (in percentage) that triggers the automatic scaling down of the cache capacity.
+When the disk usage remains below this value for the period specified in `datacache_disk_idle_seconds_for_expansion`, and the space allocated for Data Cache is fully utilized, the system will automatically expand the cache capacity by increasing the upper limit.
+- Introduced in: v3.3.0

+##### datacache_disk_adjust_interval_seconds

+- Default: 10
+- Type: Int
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The interval of Data Cache automatic capacity scaling.
+At regular intervals, the system checks the cache disk usage, and triggers Automatic Scaling when necessary.
+- Introduced in: v3.3.0

+##### datacache_disk_idle_seconds_for_expansion

+- Default: 7200
+- Type: Int
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The minimum wait time for Data Cache automatic expansion.
+Automatic scaling up is triggered only if the disk usage remains below `datacache_disk_low_level` for longer than this duration.
+- Introduced in: v3.3.0

+##### datacache_min_disk_quota_for_adjustment

+- Default: 107374182400
+- Type: Int
+- Unit: Bytes
+- Is mutable: Yes
+- Description: The minimum effective capacity for Data Cache Automatic Scaling.
+If the system tries to adjust the cache capacity to less than this value, the cache capacity will be directly set to `0` to prevent suboptimal performance caused by frequent cache fills and evictions due to insufficient cache capacity.
+- Introduced in: v3.3.0

 <!--
 ##### datacache_block_size